-Assume that before applying the dissimilarity approach, RELIC-Tarjan determines the highest Z-Score value to be 622 and that it belongs to $F^s_2$:

-Thus, all \ac{FF} signals in $scc$ will be identified as \acp{SFF}, including the correct \ac{SFF} signals, $F^s_1$ and $F^s_2$.
-After applying the dissimilarity approach on all \acp{SFF}, the Z-Score values of $F^s_1$ and $F^s_2$ are decreased.
-However, it might happen that now the highest Z-Score value is 389 which again belongs to one of the \ac{FF} signals in $scc$, namely $F_2$:

-Consequently, again all \ac{FF} signals in $scc$---including $F^s_1$ and $F^s_2$---are classified as \acp{SFF}, what hinders a successful obfuscation.

-To prevent this, one could replicate all signals from the \ac{FSM} \ac{SCC}; however, for most cases, replicating state and counter bits is sufficient, because they often have the highest Z-Score values.
-Counter bit replication appears to be more challenging than state bit replication, because counters usually have significantly more states than \acp{FSM}, e.g. 256 states for an 8-bit counter.
-Furthermore, in contrast to states, counters are usually not assigned within a case structure, but by assignments which count up or down.
-We developed a technique which allows a counter bit replication without using a costly case structure for the counter state assignment.
-We add an extra counter wire to first increment or decrement the counter and then assign the replicated bits to the same value of the original counter bit.
+In the specific case of RELIC-Tarjan \cite{meade2019neta,netadoku}, it may not be sufficient to increase the similarity of \acp{SFF} because RELIC-Tarjan uses only the signal with the highest Z-Score value to identify the corresponding set of \acp{SFF} (see section \ref{sec:FSMextraction}).
+As a consequence, the identification will also succeed if any \ac{FF} of the \ac{FSM} \ac{SCC}---even if it is not a \ac{SFF}---has the highest Z-Score value.
+To prevent this, one could replicate all signals from the \ac{FSM} \ac{SCC}; however, replicating state and counter bits is sufficient for most cases because they often have the highest Z-Score values.
+Counter bit replication appears more challenging than state bit replication because counters usually have significantly more states than \acp{FSM}, e.g. 256 states for an 8-bit counter, and are usually not assigned within a case structure.
+We developed a technique that allows a counter bit replication without using a costly case structure for the counter state assignment.
+We increment or decrement an extra counter signal and then assign the replicated bits to the same value of the original counter bit.
 This method is valid as long as no counter over- or underflow occurs.
 As an example, assume a 3-bit counter register \texttt{c}, which counts up using the following source code in the original design:

-We replicate each counter bit twice, by adding a 9-bit temporary \texttt{c\_t} and following code lines:
+We replicate each counter bit twice and adjust the calculation by adding a 9-bit temporary \texttt{c\_t} and following code lines: